-D. History of Performance
+D. History of Performance / Contractor Administrative Requirements

 Yes No N/A 1.
-Has the agency has received funds in prior year(s)?
-2. Have prior projects been completed on schedule and within original budget?
-3. Has the agency had problems managing funds in prior years?
-4. Has the agency spent federal/local funds timely?
-5. Has the agency spent down at least 90% of the total grant contract by the end of the term?
-6. Does the agency have outstanding monitoring issues?
-7. Does the Agency report timely and accurately for previous contracts?
-8. Is the agency responsive; responding to staff requests in a timely way?
+Has the agency has received grants from the Division in prior year(s)?
+2. Has the agency had problems managing funds in prior years?
+3. Has the agency spent federal/local funds timely?
+4. Has the agency spent down at least 90% of the last total grant contract by the end of the term?
+5. Does the agency have outstanding monitoring issues?
+6. Does the Agency report timely and accurately for previous contracts?
+7. Is the agency responsive; responding to staff requests in a timely way?